-You can choose to end your email either with a usual sign-off or an email signature.
+You can end your email either with a usual sign-off or an email signature.
 Both options are good if you write them correctly.
-No matter if you write a formal or informal email, you should always try to finish it politely to get a recipient on your side and make the email warmer.
-In this blog post, I have collected some tips for ending emails on any occasion.
+However, whether you write a formal or informal email, you should always try to finish it politely to get a recipient on your side and make the email warmer.
+I have collected some tips for ending emails occasionally in this blog post.

 The importance of email signature and sign-off

-85% of communication in the office goes via email, and a typical employee sends approximately 15,000 emails during a year.
-It is already a well-known fact that compared to all marketing channels, the highest open rate can be achieved through emails.
+85% of communication in the office goes via email, and a typical employee sends approximately 15,000 emails a year.
+It is already well-known that compared to all marketing channels, the highest open rate can be achieved through emails.